rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 ### Reality, The Thing?

 The relationship that Reality has with itself is unclear.
-We could take Reality to _not_ be a `Thing`, or to be a `Thing` that is like a subset is to itself, or to be a `Thing` that is within Reality like any other `Thing`; and in any case we would be consistent with the axioms given here.
+We could take Reality to _not_ be a `Thing`, and "exist" in some sense other than our working definition.
+Or, we could take Reality to be a `Thing` that is like a subset is to itself, or to be a `Thing` that is within Reality like any other `Thing`; and in any case we would be consistent with the axioms given here.

 Accordingly, this axiomatization makes no attempt to explain _why_ or _how_ Reality does exist.
 Instead, it attempts to provide a framework for explaining how the Human mind (and any other `Thing` possessing similar consciousness) has gained a foothold in Reality, whence it may start exploring its environment more efficiently than by kicking stones.

 ### Things vs Concepts

 All _concepts_ are, in the literal sense, `Things`.
-Still, the distinction is useful for two reasons.
+Still, the distinction between the two is useful for two reasons.

-First, _concepts_ appeal to the Human (-like) perception of `Things`.
+First, _concepts_ appeal to the human-like perception of `Things`.
 While all `Things` and only `Things` exist, including anything our minds may conjure up, _concepts_ are the `Things` that they _have_ conjured up -- or rather, discovered.

 Second, _concepts_ are always a permutation of symbols, but only _sometimes_ have meaning.
 And it is the symbols and their permutations that certainly exist, and therefore why all _concepts_ are `Things`.
 However, we're rarely interested in the permutation of symbols themselves when we form existential propositions of them.